vishalned/MMEarth-train/README.md

 ## Training
 See [TRAINING.md](https://github.com/vishalned/MMEarth-train/blob/main/TRAINING.md) for more details on training and finetuning.

+## Adding New custom dataset
+See [NEW_DATASET.md](https://github.com/vishalned/MMEarth-train/blob/main/NEW_DATASET.md) for more details on finetuning on custom datasets.

 ## Model Checkpoints
 All the pretraining weights can be downloaded from [here](https://sid.erda.dk/sharelink/g23YOnaaTp).
 The folders are named in the format shown below.
 Inside the folder you will find a checkpoint `.pth` weight file.
 An example to load the weights is in the [examples](https://github.com/vishalned/MMEarth-train/tree/main/examples) folder.